-This trial randomized approximately 8 402 low birth weight babies in India to evaluate the impact of community-initiated Kangaroo Mother Care on survival.
+This trial randomized 8 402 low birth weight babies in India to evaluate the impact of community-initiated Kangaroo Mother Care on survival.

 Impact of promoting Community initiated Kangaroo Mother Care with support for low birth weight infants in India

 Most interventions to promote Kangaroo Mother Care (KMC) have been carried out in health facilities.
 This study, developed in collaboration with the WHO, aims to evaluate an intervention package based on the promotion of community initiated KMC (cKMC).
 The first completed stage designed and developed the intervention package and pilot tested it for feasibility and acceptability among mothers of low birth weight babies.
+It was finished in the summer of 2015.

 Sarmila Mazumder, Society for Applied Studies, India